-9.2 As per the information available with the Commission the Applicant is the only unit in Pakistan manufacturing Paint Brush Filaments.
+9.2 As per the information available with the Commission the Applicant is only unit Pakistan manufacturing Paint Brush Filament.
 Therefore, the Applicant constitutes 100 percent of the domestic production of the domestic like product.
 The Applicant started trial production in November 2021 and commercial production in the start of the year 2022.
-The Applicant planned to complete its plant in three phases.
-Phase - I was completed with an installed production capacity of 310 Tons per annum and is in operation since January 2022.
-Phase - II is completed in March 2023 which enabled the Applicant to expand its product range to produce solid brush filaments.
-Phase-III is planned to be completed in second half of 2024.
-After completion of Phase-III the installed production capacity of the Applicant will be increased to 665 Tons per annum.
+The Applicant has planned to complete its plant in three phases.
+Phase - I was completed with an installed production capacity of Tons per annum and is in operation since January 2022.
+Phase - II is completed in March 2023 which enabled the Applicant to expand its product range to produce solid brush filament and Phase-III will be completed in June/July 2024.
+After completion of Phase-III the installed production capacity of the Applicant will be increased to Tons per annum.

 9.3 The Applicant is also one of the oldest manufacturers of paint tools, specializing in brushes, rollers, and associated accessories.
 It was established in July 1947 to manufacture paint brushes.
-As paint brush filaments (raw material/input for brushes) were not produced in the country, therefore, the Applicant used to import paint brush filaments to produce paint brushes.
+As paint brush filament (raw material/input for paint brushes) were not produced in Pakistan, therefore, the Applicant was used to import paint brush filament to produce paint brushes.
 The paint brush manufacturing industry encountered significant material shortages in 2020 and 2021 due to COVID 19 pandemic and global supplies challenges.
-In response to these shortages, the Applicant initiated a vertical integration project in December 2020, and has set up a paint brush filaments manufacturing unit, which become operational in start of the year 2022.
-The Applicant itself has imported three consignments totaling 32.04 MT in January, February and March of 2022 (i.e. in start of the proposed POI).
+In response to these shortages, the Applicant initiated a vertical integration project in December 2020, and has set up a paint brush filament manufacturing unit, which become in operation in start of the year 2022.
+The

+Applicant itself has imported three consignments totaling 32.04 MT in January, February and March of 2022 (i.e. in start of the proposed POI).
 The Applicant has stated as follows in this regard: